Skip to content

 How is my data stored?
 Is it private?

-Your complete privacy is guaranteed.
-All your saved temples and personal information are stored locally on your device using Apple's secure SwiftData framework.
-We never access, upload, or share your data with any external servers or third parties.
+Your privacy is our priority.
+Without an account, all your saved temples and personal information are stored locally on your device using Apple's secure SwiftData framework.
+If you choose to create an account, your data is securely synced to our servers so you can restore it on any device or if you reinstall the app.
+We never share your data with third parties.

 What is a goshuin?